 Pros

-1. Performance: Go’s compiled binaries offer great performance, which can be beneficial for tasks that require high-speed execution or a large number of concurrent operations.
+1. Performance: Go’s compiled binaries offer excellent performance, which can be beneficial for tasks that require high-speed execution or a large number of concurrent operations.

-2. Concurrency: Go’s Goroutines and channels make it easy to write concurrent and parallel code, making it well-suited for tasks like brute-forcing or port scanning.
+2. Concurrency: Go’s Goroutines and channels make writing concurrent and parallel code easy, making it well-suited for tasks like brute-forcing or port scanning.

 3. Static binaries: Go compiles to static binaries, which means you don’t need to install dependencies or runtime libraries on the target system.
-This makes it easy to deploy your tools on a wide range of systems.
+This makes it easy to deploy your tools on various systems.

 4. Cross-compilation: Go supports cross-compilation, allowing you to build binaries for different platforms from your development machine.
 This is useful when targeting various operating systems and architectures.